ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

        The ``DOCUMENTATION_CNAME`` environment variable is expected to be declared in the YML file controlling the deployment of the documentation.
-       The idea is that the canonical name (CNAME) is only defined in a single place, so it can be easily changed if required.
+       The idea is that the canonical name is only defined in a single place, so it can be easily changed if required.

 #.
 Enable documentation deployment for development and stable versions.
 For more
    information, see :ref:`Deploy documentation`.

-With all the previous configuration, your library is ready to use multi-version documentation in an automated way.
-This means that every time you release a new version, a link to the documentation for this version is added to the drop-down button in the upper right corner of the documentation's title bar.
+Once multi-version documentation is configured, its use is automated.
+Every time you release a new version, a link to the documentation for this version is added to the drop-down button.
-You use this drop-down button to switch from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

 .. admonition:: Controlling the number of versions shown in the drop-down button

-    Only the development branch and the last three stable versions are shown by default in the documentation drop-down button.
-To show more versions, use the ``render-last`` variable in the `ansys/actions/doc-deploy-stable action
+    The documentation drop-down button displays the development version and last three stable versions by default.
+To have the button display more versions, use the ``render-last`` variable in the `ansys/actions/doc-deploy-stable action
     <https://actions.docs.ansys.com/version/stable/doc-actions/index.html#doc-deploy-stable-action>`_.

-If you require support for migrating to the multi-version documentation, contact the `PyAnsy core team <pyansys_core_email_>`_.
+If you require support for enabling multi-version documentation, email the `PyAnsy Core team <pyansys_core_email_>`_.

 Deploy documentation
 --------------------